-Autotune is a term that we are all familiar with in 2020.
+Autotune is a term that we are all familiar with in music production.
 Most of us could do an impersonation of heavy autotune, and have an understanding of what it does.
-For those who wish to use it in music production or simply want to try it out, we bring you our picks for the best Autotune Plugins (VSTs) available in 2020 for your DAW or Beat Maker.
+For those who wish to use it in music production or simply want to try it out, we bring you our picks for the best Autotune Plugins (VSTs) available for your DAW or Beat Maker.
 We will look at what autotune is, and then look at plug-ins.
 Join us as we review their prices, weigh up their pros and cons, and tell you our recommendations for purchase.

 Put simply, here is an Autotune definition: a program that corrects any pitch issues on a recording, either in post-production or in real-time.